hexagonix/Doc/HBoot/README.en.md

 </div>

 The Hexagonix initialization process is done by two components that come into action before the Hexagon (kernel).
-These are `Saturno` (responsible for loading the second boot stage) and `Hexagon Boot (HBoot)`, which is responsible for loading, configuring and running Hexagon, as well as offering other resources.
+These are `Saturno` (responsible for loading the second boot stage) and `HBoot`, which is responsible for loading, configuring and running Hexagon, as well as offering other resources.

 Shall we meet each one of them?